 KNOWLEDGE W_01 In relation to anthropology knowledge of different development theories and policies, the influence of multicultural interactions on the development K_W01 W_02 Comparing of the work experience in the business and charity organisations in the developing and developed world.
 K_W05 W_03 Rules and guidelines necessary for the community work in the developing world in the field of anthropology.
-Finding a balance between business and charity approach K_W07 SOCIAL COMPETENCIES K_01 Assessment of the influence of multicultural interactions on the business and charity work.
+Finding a balance between business and charity approach K_W07 SKILLS U_01 Student selects, develops, presents and interprets research results, draws conclusions on the chosen problem K_U04 SOCIAL COMPETENCIES K_01 Assessment of the influence of multicultural interactions on the business and charity work.
 Ability to point out elements necessary for the sustained development.
-K_K08
+K_K08 evaluation card